vTv Therapeutics (NASDAQ:VTVT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of vTv Therapeutics (NASDAQ:VTVT – Get Rating) in a report issued on Sunday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com initiated coverage on shares of vTv Therapeutics (NASDAQ:VTVT – Get Rating) in a report issued on Monday morning.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-Separately, Cantor Fitzgerald began coverage on vTv Therapeutics in a research note on Friday, February 18th.
+VTVT has been the topic of several other research reports.
+Cantor Fitzgerald assumed coverage on shares of vTv Therapeutics in a research note on Friday, February 18th.
 They issued an overweight rating and a $5.00 price objective on the stock.
+Zacks Investment Research upgraded shares of vTv Therapeutics from a hold rating to a buy rating and set a $0.75 price objective on the stock in a research note on Tuesday, April 5th.

-Large investors have recently made changes to their positions in the stock.
-BlackRock Inc. boosted its stake in vTv Therapeutics by 15.4% during the 4th quarter.
-BlackRock Inc. now owns 113,974 shares of the biotechnology company’s stock valued at $113,000 after purchasing an additional 15,237 shares during the last quarter.
-Samsara BioCapital LLC bought a new stake in vTv Therapeutics during the 4th quarter valued at $1,627,000.
-Rafferty Asset Management LLC increased its holdings in shares of vTv Therapeutics by 26.7% in the fourth quarter.
-Rafferty Asset Management LLC now owns 69,067 shares of the biotechnology company’s stock worth $69,000 after purchasing an additional 14,537 shares during the period.
-Cim Investment Management Inc. grew its position in vTv Therapeutics by 100.0% in the fourth quarter.
-Cim Investment Management Inc. now owns 354,746 shares of the biotechnology company’s stock worth $447,000 after acquiring an additional 177,373 shares in the last quarter.
-Finally, Two Sigma Securities LLC purchased a new stake in vTv Therapeutics during the third quarter valued at about $26,000.
-72.12% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in VTVT.
+Samsara BioCapital LLC bought a new stake in vTv Therapeutics during the 4th quarter worth approximately $1,627,000.
+Millennium Management LLC raised its stake in vTv Therapeutics by 2,235.9% during the 2nd quarter.
+Millennium Management LLC now owns 294,621 shares of the biotechnology company’s stock worth $672,000 after acquiring an additional 282,008 shares during the period.
+Cim Investment Management Inc. raised its stake in vTv Therapeutics by 100.0% during the 4th quarter.
+Cim Investment Management Inc. now owns 354,746 shares of the biotechnology company’s stock worth $447,000 after acquiring an additional 177,373 shares during the period.
+Geode Capital Management LLC raised its stake in vTv Therapeutics by 77.2% during the 3rd quarter.
+Geode Capital Management LLC now owns 347,635 shares of the biotechnology company’s stock worth $531,000 after acquiring an additional 151,435 shares during the period.
+Finally, GSA Capital Partners LLP bought a new stake in vTv Therapeutics during the 3rd quarter worth approximately $177,000.
+Institutional investors own 72.12% of the company’s stock.

 - Get a free copy of the StockNews.com research report on vTv Therapeutics (VTVT)